OneInA1E6/Capstone/Documents/499_Capstone_GEMS_Group_1_Requirement_Report.md

 - Younger life means that it’s not as well documented
 - Does things a bit differently from the standard the other two set

 Initially we narrowed our options down to React and Vue, since those are both frameworks that at least one person has worked with.
-It was a close match but we decided on using Vue, primarily because it’s what the Glohaven team advocates for, plus multiple people in the group have used it in the past.
+It was a close match, but we decided on using Vue, primarily because it’s what the Glohaven team advocates for, plus multiple people in the group have used it in the past.

-This being said, it's all relatively arbitrary, as all of them are easy to pick up if you’ve used HTML and Javascript before, and all of them do the same job in a slightly different way.
+This being said, it's all relatively arbitrary, as all of them are easy to pick up if you’ve used HTML and JavaScript before, and all of them do the same job in a slightly different way.

 ### Auxiliary

-There are many choices for things like containerization and databases that it's all pretty arbitrary, as Laravel handles a majority of the difficult parts.
+There are many choices for things like containerization and databases that it's all relatively arbitrary, as Laravel handles a majority of the difficult parts.

-Therefore, for brevity, we're only going to go through the choices that our group decided upon, and leave it at that.
+Therefore, for brevity, we're only going to go through the choices that our group decided upon and leave it at that.

 #### Containerization: Docker